 Treats cancer, including breast and colorectal cancer.

 XelodaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to capecitabine or 5-fluorouracil, you have kidney disease or DPD deficiency, or you are pregnant or breastfeeding.
+Do not use it if you had an allergic reaction to capecitabine or 5-fluorouracil, you are pregnant, or you have DPD deficiency.

 How to Use This Medicine:

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Take this medicine with food or within 30 minutes after you eat.

 - Swallow the tablet whole with water.
 Do not cut, crush, break, or chew it.